jam9304/CV/README.md

 _Medical Claims Assessor_

-- Start with the company as a claims co-ordinator but was promoted to a Claims Assessor.
+- Started with the company as a Claims Co-Ordinator but was quickly promoted to a Claims Assessor.
 - Manage and assess new and ongoing claims for Healix's corporate clients.
 - Opening new claims, providing information regarding a member's policy i.e. benefits, limitations, hints to get the most out of their policy.
+- Manage member's expectations and building up professional relationships to enable a stress free and efficient experience.
 - Review and assess medical reports to confirm whether a member was eligible for an appointment/procedure under the relevant T&Cs.
 - Review costings for each claim to ensure they are appropriate.
 - Review processes in our team and ensure we were following the most appropriate/effective procedures for day to day tasks.